lassepe/motion-planning-hackathon-template/README.md

 ---

 >[!Important]
 > This setup assumes that you have ROS 1 (Noetic) installed on your laptop.
-You can also use a dockerized version inf you prefer, e.g.: <https://github.com/nachovizzo/ros_in_docker>
+You can also use a dockerized version if you prefer, e.g.: <https://github.com/nachovizzo/ros_in_docker>

 ## Installing Dependencies